 The payment of any such Incentive Fee based on income otherwise earned by our investment advisor will be deferred if, for the most recent four full calendar quarter period ending on or prior to the date such payment is to be made, the Annualized Rate of Return is less than 7.0% of net assets attributable to common stock at the beginning of such four quarter period as adjusted for the net proceeds from any common stock issuances and the cost of any common stock repurchases during such four full calendar quarter period, with any deferred Incentive Fees to be carried over for payment in subsequent quarterly calculation periods to the extent such payment can then be made in accordance with the investment management agreement.

-For the year ended December 31, 2018 and the period after March 6, 2017 to December 31, 2017, the Company incurred \$8,510,866 and \$7,980,098, respectively, in Incentive Fees based on income.
+For the year ended December 31, 2019, 2018, and the period after March 6, 2017 to December 31, 2017, the Company incurred \$8,751,521, \$8,510,866, and \$7,980,098, respectively, in Incentive Fees based on income.

-On March 7, 2017, BlackRock Advisors, in consultation with the Company's Board of Directors, agreed to waive incentive fees based on income after March 6, 2017 to December 31, 2018 or approximately 21 months, which has subsequently been extended to June 30, 2019 (see Note 3 to the consolidated financial statements).
-BCIA has agreed to honor such waiver.
+On March 7, 2017, BlackRock Advisors, in consultation with the Company's Board of Directors, agreed to waive incentive fees based on income after March 6, 2017 to December 31, 2018 or approximately 21 months, which was subsequently extended to June 30, 2019 (see Note 3 to the consolidated financial statements).
+BCIA had agreed to honor such waiver.
 The start date of the fee waiver coincides with the change to the fee calculation mentioned above.
-The waiver for incentive fees based on income was \$8,510,866 for the year ended December 31, 2018, and \$7,980,098 for the period after March 6, 2017 to December 31, 2017, respectively, resulting in no net Incentive Fees based on income incurred by the Company.
+The Advisor voluntarily waived a portion of its incentive fees based on income from July 1, 2019 through December 31, 2019.
+For the year ended December 31, 2019, the Advisor has waived incentive fees of \$6,901,924, resulting in net incentive fees of \$1,849,597.
+The waiver for incentive fees based on income was \$8,510,866 and \$7,980,098, respectively, for the year ended December 31, 2018 and for the period March 6, 2017 to December 31, 2017, resulting in no net Incentive Fees based on income incurred by the Company.
+As of December 31, 2019 and December 31, 2018, there were \$1,849,597 and zero of incentive fees payable based on income, respectively.
+The payment of Incentive Fee based on income of \$1,849,597 for the year ended December 31, 2019 was deferred pursuant to the incentive fee deferral provision discussed above.